How to Start a Worm Farm for Profit and Make Passive Income

 Who buys “Red Wigglers” aka “compost worms”?

-Anyone can buy worms to start worm farming for profit but most typical buyers tend to be gardeners or individuals who want to start a compost bin.
-Since worms are often used and sold as bait for fishing, some fishermen buy worms for this purpose.
+Anyone can buy worms to start worm farming for profit but most typical buyers tend to be gardeners or individuals who want to start a compost bin for personal use.
+Since worms are often used and sold as bait for fishing, some fishermen buy worms for this purpose as well.
 Red Wigglers are also great for feeding certain pets such as birds, turtles, and snakes.

 Related: How to Get Paid to Go Fishing